Josh – 2015 KTM 500 EXC

 Nat’s 350 is fairly stock but has had the suspension lowered 60mm and is fitted with Force billet radiator guards, ODI lock-on grips, & Polisport plastic engine case protectors.
 She’s also added a Midwest Mountain Engineering clever clutch lever, a Strike Seats gripper seat cover, Goldentyres, & TuBliss in the rear.

 Emmsy – 2007 Husqvarna TE 450

 Although Emmsy started riding when he was 12, he was on an XR650 when we first made his acquaintance in 2017.
 These days he’s on a more enduro capable Husky 450.
-Emmsy also enjoys camping, his Nissan Patrol, and long walks along the beach.
-In the moonlight.
+Emmsy also enjoys camping & breaking his Nissan Patrol.
 His dirt bike injuries include a broken leg, smashed teeth/face, torn ankle ligaments and 4 broken ribs.

 The old school Husky has an Arrow slip-on pipe, B&B bashplate, Barkbusters, radiator guards, and bigger radiators.
 It’s also had some suspension work done and some red bling bits and a Trailtech speedo added.

 Mad Mick – 2016 Honda CRF 1000L Africa Twin

 Resident big bike maniac, Mick throws the big AT at anything and everything.
 A skilled rider with over 40 years experience, he has done a great deal of adventure & enduro riding all over Australia and is awesome to watch in action.
 Injuries include a smashed ankle 30 years ago, a broken collarbone from high-siding his KTM 640, and more recently a badly messed up shoulder from a low-speed crash on the A.T.